Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Look at your face, neck, and scalp.
 You may want to use a comb or a blow dryer so that you can see better or have someone help look at the back of your head and neck area.

-Q: Can a doctor tell if I have skin cancer by looking at it?
-A: A doctor trained in skin cancer detection can usually tell if a growth is possibly cancerous.
+A doctor trained in skin cancer detection can usually tell if a growth is possibly cancerous.
 Even so, a biopsy is the only way to know for sure if a lesion is cancer.
+A biopsy involves removing some or all of the changed skin so it can be checked for cancer cells.

-Q: What is Mohs surgery?
-A: Mohs technique is a special kind of surgery used to treat skin cancer.
+Mohs surgery is a special surgery technique used to treat skin cancer.
 Your doctor uses a local anesthetic to numb the area.
 Then, he or she removes the cancer one layer of skin at a time.
 Each layer is checked under a microscope for cancer cells, and your surgeon removes layers until no more cancer is seen.
 Surgeons usually do this surgery for facial lesions in difficult areas, if the tumor is very large, or when cancer has come back.
 This technique gives the highest cure rate of all methods.
 Because the surgeon removes only the minimum amount of tissue, he or she can often obtain optimal cosmetic results.
-Surgeons usually do plastic reconstruction at the same time as the Mohs surgery, though small wounds may be allowed to heal naturally after surgery.
+Surgeons usually do plastic reconstruction at the same time as Mohs surgery, though small wounds may be allowed to heal naturally after surgery.
 Only a dermatologist who has had special training should do this type of surgery.

 Ask your primary care doctor.
 Your doctor may be able to recommend a specialist, such as a dermatologist, Mohs surgeon, medical oncologist, oncologic surgeon, or radiation oncologist.
 Sometimes these doctors work together at cancer centers or programs.